This post was originally published on Aug. 26, 2015, and was updated on August 1, 2019 and April 5, 2021.

 - Use call-to-action language that will convince the user to click on your search result.

-Users will see this snippet on the SERP, and it will not be visible on your web page.
+Users will see this snippet on the SERP, although it will not be visible on your web page.

 Meta robots tag